TazTxUK/MinimapAPI/README.md

 * Dynamically resizable minimap
 * Over 30 new unique custom icons for pickups, slot machines and beggars
 * Highly configurable: Turn on/off parts of the minimap, like shadows or icons
-* Smooth minimap movement (This must be enabled in the config under Experimental)
+* Smooth minimap movement (1.0 is instant, 0.1 is very slow)
 * New map mode: Small full map (display all rooms in small form!)

 ### API Features